pomodux/pomodux/docs/plugin-development.md

 # Pomodux Plugin Development Guide

-This guide explains how to create plugins for Pomodux, including how to use the TUI API introduced in version 0.4.0 and updated in version 0.6.0.
+This guide explains how to create plugins for Pomodux using the current plugin API (Release 0.4.x).

-> **⚠️ Important**: Release 0.6.0 introduces a complete plugin API redesign.
-Existing plugins will not work with the new API.
-See the [Migration Guide](backlog/release-0.6.0-migration-guide.md) for details.
+> **📋 Note**: Plugin system is currently stable as of Release 0.4.3.
+Future API enhancements may be planned but no breaking changes are currently scheduled.

 ---